 Any of that constituted treason plus counterfeiting the “great seal” (impressed in wax on documents to indicate they had the monarch’s authority) and coinage or killing the “chancellor, treasurer or justices”.

-Only in 1998 thanks to Britain’s Crime and Disorder Act did treason cease once more to be punishable by death (life imprisonment is now the highest penalty) but the various offences on the statute books remain in force and it is still couched in terms of treachery towards the monarch rather than the state.
+Only in 1998 thanks to Britain’s Crime and Disorder Act did treason cease finally to be punishable by death (life imprisonment is now the highest penalty) but the various offences on the statute books remain in force and it is still couched in terms of treachery towards the monarch rather than the state.

 In America, post-independence, treason was something committed against individual states and ultimately against the United States.
-As far as Assange is concerned the important issue is whether a non-national can be said to have any allegiance to the United States to open him up to a charge of treason.
+As far as Assange is concerned, the important issue is whether a non-national can be said to have any allegiance to the United States to open him up to a charge of treason.

 The US position

 US treason law, in contrast to British, clearly acknowledges that non-nationals do have the requisite allegiance to the United States but only if they have some sort of link with America – including being resident or simply staying there for a period.

 “Whoever, owing allegiance to the United States, levies war against them or adheres to their enemies, giving them aid and comfort within the United States or elsewhere, is guilty of treason and shall suffer death, or shall be imprisoned not less than five years” – US treason law

 This may be stricter than the British law but in other respects the US law, created in response to a history of injustices and abuses of treason law in Britain, offers factors that would tend to let Assange off the hook.